Chelsea F.C.–Liverpool F.C. rivalry

-The Chelsea F.C.–Liverpool F.C. rivalry is an inter-city rivalry between English professional football clubs Chelsea and Liverpool.
+The Chelsea F.C.– Liverpool F.C. rivalry is a rivalry between English professional football clubs Chelsea and Liverpool.
 Chelsea play their home games at Stamford Bridge, while Liverpool play their home games at Anfield.

 Though both clubs have frequently competed in the same division for over a century, the modern rivalry between Chelsea and Liverpool began in the early 2000s, when the two clubs clashed repeatedly in cup competitions, particularly in the FA Cup, the League Cup, and the UEFA Champions League.
 The clubs have competed in seven major cup finals: the 2005 League Cup final, which Chelsea won 3–2 after extra time, the 2006 Community Shield, which Liverpool won 2–1, the 2012 FA Cup final, which Chelsea won 2–1, the 2019 UEFA Super Cup, which Liverpool won 5–4 on penalties, the 2022 EFL Cup and FA Cup finals, both of which saw Liverpool win on penalties after two goalless affairs, and the 2024 EFL Cup final, which Liverpool won 1–0 after extra time.
 The two clubs also met in five consecutive Champions League campaigns; in the group stage of the 2005–06 season, where both legs finished as goalless draws, in the quarter-finals of the 2008–09 season, which Chelsea won 7–5 on aggregate, and in the semi-finals of the 2004–05, 2006–07 and 2007–08 seasons, with Liverpool winning the former two and Chelsea winning the latter one.

-Overall, Liverpool have won more of the meetings, defeating Chelsea 87 times to their 67 wins, and a further 46 games ended in draws, as of their latest clash in October 2025.
-Chelsea's record win over the Reds was a 6–1 thrashing at Stamford Bridge in August 1937, whereas Liverpool's biggest win was a 6–0 home win in April 1935.
-Liverpool also lead in terms of total trophies won, with 69 to Chelsea's 35.
+Overall, Liverpool have won more of the meetings, defeating Chelsea 87 times to their 67 wins, and a further 47 games ended in draws, as of their latest clash in May 2026.
+Chelsea's record win over the Reds was a 6–1 win at Stamford Bridge in August 1937, whereas Liverpool's biggest win was a 6–0 home win in April 1935.